mongodb-university/Bluehawk/docs/docs/tags.md

 ## Emphasize

-The `emphasize` command highlights marked lines in formatted output.
+The `emphasize` tag highlights marked lines in formatted output.
 `emphasize` makes it easier to keep the correct lines highlighted when you update code samples, because it calculates the highlighted line numbers for you.

-You can use `emphasize` as either a block command or a line command.
+You can use `emphasize` as either a block tag or a line tag.

-> 💡 The emphasize command only applies to [formatted output](./cli#format).
+> 💡 The emphasize tag only applies to [formatted output](./cli#format).
 > Use the `--format` flag with Bluehawk CLI to get formatted output.

 Consider the following file: